fantrove/fantrove.github.io/README.md

 ## 🔮 What’s Coming Next?
 FanTrove is still evolving, and in the future, we plan to add exciting features such as:
 🎨 **Font Generator** – Type text and instantly transform it into stylish fonts.
-🔍 **Character Search System** – Easily find the special characters you need.
+🔍 **Character & Symbol Search** – Easily find the special characters and symbols you need.
-📌 **Personal Collection Feature** – Save your favorite characters for quick access later.
+📌 **Personal Collection Feature** – Save your favorite symbols for quick access later.

 ## ❤️ Support FanTrove
 FanTrove is developed without any funding, and the developer has taken on the entire project independently.